His 3110, Spring 2012, Newton Key

 • decolonialism

-4. Understand and use some interesting primary sources and secondary works on modern British history
+4. Use and analyze primary sources and secondary works on modern British history

 5. Three themes: